kenegozi/kenegozi.github.io/_posts/2008-08-24-keylevel-locked-cache-real-life-implementation.markdown

-I'd have switched XmlService with KeyLevelCacheService, XmlDocument with T, and LoadXml with Func<T>, then have a separate XmlService use KeyLevelCacheService internally.
+I'd have switched XmlService with KeyLevelCacheService, XmlDocument with T, and LoadXml with Func&lt;T&gt;, then have a separate XmlService use KeyLevelCacheService internally.